CorneaCare Logo

 Social impacts of dry eye disease

-Doing household chores, such as cooking, doing finances, handiwork and yard work can all exacerbate dry eye symptoms.
-These tasks require you to focus, and may expose your eyes to irritants or allergens in the air.
-Even your hobbies and activities may affect DED.
-For example, if you enjoy outdoor activities, such as running, gardening, walking, tennis or golf, the changes in humidity, UV light exposure and air quality can worsen dry eye symptoms.
-Reading books or magazines, writing or painting all require focus, and therefore you may blink less, leading to an inadequate tear film and causing dry eye symptoms.
+Even your hobbies and activities may affect dry eye disease.
+Outdoor activities, such as running, gardening, walking, or golf, expose you to changes in humidity, UV light exposure, and air quality that may worsen dry eye symptoms.
+Reading, writing, or painting require focus and you may blink less, leading to an inadequate tear film and causing dry eye symptoms.

 Our Community